durgeshverma/datascience/data-science/getting-cleaning-data/project/README.md

 	- http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/

 ### Files required for data analysis
-(all files are part of "Input data source") run_analysis.R script depends upon below files which are provided and are part of "Raw data".
-Definition of each file is taken from README.txt of "Raw data".
+run_analysis.R script depends upon below files which are provided and are part of Raw data.
+Definition of each file is taken from README.txt of Raw data.
+All files are part of Raw data.
 1. 'features.txt': List of all features.
 2. 'activity_labels.txt': Links the class labels with their activity name.
 3. 'train/X_train.txt': Training set.